• USD

 Wildlife

 Though not as diverse in species as the Kruger National Park, the herds encountered in Chobe are typically much larger.
-Elephants, especially, can be seen by the thousand throughout the region.
-These giant pachyderms substantially impact the environment and have thinned out the dense thickets along the banks of the Chobe River.
+Elephant, especially, can be seen by the thousand throughout the region.
+These giant pachyderms substantially impact the environment and have thinned some dense thickets along the Chobe River.
 Each fully grown animal requires roughly 150 kg of fodder daily.
+Buffalo, wildebeest, and zebra occur in large numbers, as do impala.
+Notable antelope include sable, roan, kudu, and waterbuck.
+The rare puku and Chobe bushbuck occur nowhere else in Botswana.
+The small oribi and Sharpe’s grysbok are other species seldom seen in any of Southern Africa’s parks.